Design map-based visualizations

 Hot spot analysis symbology

 You could share this layer as a way to show the distribution of significantly high and low counts of cases.
-However, before sharing it, you would need to remove the Counts field, which you will use in the next section.
+However, before sharing it, you would need to remove the Counts field.
 This field indicates the number of cases in each hexagon.
 Providing specific counts, especially for cells with only a few incidents, may not protect patients' identities adequately, although this depends partly on the cell size and on the frequency of occurrence of the condition.

-Next, you will symbolize the hot spot analysis layer by the total count within each bin.
+Next, you'll symbolize the hot spot analysis layer by the total count within each bin.
 This method not only shows the areas of concentration but also provides a way to clearly communicate the range of the number of cases.

 Symbolize hexbins by count

 You must make a report that will be shared with internal analysts working on a lead mitigation project who need to know the numbers of cases in an area without needing to know the specific point locations.
-You will change the symbology from the Hot Spot symbology to show the total feature count within each polygon.
+You'll change the symbology to show the total feature count within each polygon.

 First, you'll make a copy of the layer so you can have a version symbolized each way.

-1. In the Contents pane, right-click the High_Blood_Lead_Hot_Spots layer and click Copy.
+1. In the Contents pane, right-click the High_Blood_Lead_Hot_Spots layer and choose Copy.

 Copy option for the high blood lead level hot spot layer

-2. In the Contents pane, right-click Map and click Paste.
+2. In the Contents pane, right-click Map and choose Paste.

-3. In the Contents pane, click the name of the layer you pasted so you can edit it.
+3. In the Contents pane, click the name of the layer you pasted to edit it.

 Editable layer name